 As we’ve mentioned above, the original Chase Freedom® card is still an option.
 Again, the card comes with the 5% cash back bonus categories that rotate on a quarterly basis.
 You’ll get 1% cash back on all other purchases.
 There’s also the $150 signup bonus for spending just $500 in the first 3 months.

 If you’re looking for a solid cash back card from another issuer, the Blue Cash Everyday® Card from American Express is hard to beat.
-Like the two Chase options, this card offers a $150 welcome offer for spending $500 in the first 3 months.
+This card offers a $150 welcome offer for spending $1,000 in the first 3 months.
 There’s also no annual fee.
 This card differs in that it offers 3% cash back on your first $6,000 in annual grocery purchases, 2% cash back at gas stations, and 1% cash back for everything else.
 With offers like that, this card also deserves your consideration.
 Compare this card with other cash back cards here.

 If you love cash back rewards, this card is definitely a good option.

-The Chase Freedom Unlimited® Card offers a straightforward 1.5% unlimited cash back reward that spans all categories.
+The Chase Freedom Unlimited® Card offers a straightforward cash back rewards that spans all categories.
 It’s an even better fit for those who want to pair it with one of Chase’s premium rewards cards and pool the points for travel benefits.

 As always, thanks for reading!
 Please leave any comments or questions below.